yasin6n/TRI-Battery-SOH-Prediction/README.md

 - **Dataset Extensions / Comparisons**
   Test transfer learning or domain adaptation to other public datasets (e.g., NASA, CALCE, or newer LFP ones) to check cross-dataset robustness.

--**Operations Research Approach**
+- **Operations Research Approach**
   Leverage SOH/RUL predictions for optimal charging schedules, degradation-aware dispatch and fleet planning (stochastic & multi-objective extensions possible).
 (Requires OR expertise — someone from Industrial Engineering would be perfect; open for collaborations!)

 I'll update this section with progress as I implement any of these.
 Contributions, suggestions, or collaborations are very welcome!